-The KMS console generates a certificate signing request (CSR) file for an asymmetric CMK.
+KMS generates a certificate signing request (CSR) file for an asymmetric CMK.
 A certificate applicant submits the CSR file to a certificate authority (CA).
-Then, the CA sends back a digital certificate that is signed by using the private key of the CA. The digital certificate can be used to protect the security of emails, terminals, code signing, trusted website services, and identity authorization management systems.
+Then, the CA sends back a digital certificate that is signed by using the private key of the CA. The digital certificate can be used to ensure the security of emails, terminals, code signing, trusted website services, and identity authorization management systems.

-Classification of asymmetric keys
+Types of asymmetric keys

 - An information receiver distributes a public key to a transmitter.